A Brief History of a Growing Ministry

 At the same time that many other ministries were seeing a decline in giving, donations to the Union Rescue Mission were actually increasing, finishing the year an amazing 16 percent higher than 2004.

-The Union Rescue Mission continued as the only social service agency in Wichita providing a Christian Chapel Service nightly while also hosting a life-change Discipleship Program for men with a home or hope.
-In 2005, New Beginnings Program graduated 13 men who successfully completed the nine-month program of recovery and re-birth.
+The Union Rescue Mission continued as the only social service agency in Wichita providing a Christian Chapel Service nightly while also hosting a life-change Discipleship Program for men without a home or hope.
+In 2005, the New Beginnings life-change program graduated 13 men who successfully completed the nine-month program of recovery and re-birth.

 At the same time, the Mission reached an all-time high in serving the community — averaging 152 homeless men staying at the URM every night, with a few nights in the winter actually topping 210!

-That year, the URM was selected as the Grand Prize Winner of the “Excellence in Service” Award, by the Servant Christian Community Foundation (now the National Christian Foundation).
+That year, the URM was selected as the Grand Prize Winner of the “Excellence in Service” Award, by the Servant Christian Community Foundation (now the National Christian Foundation-Heartland).

 The Mission became a member of the Evangelical Council for Financial Accountability (ECFA), an accreditation agency for Christ-centered organizations that faithfully demonstrate and maintain the highest level of business and financial integrity.
 Also in 2009, the Mission served an average of 368 meals a day and distributed 160 food boxes every month.

-Thus far in 2012, a beginning of a different kind is underway.
-After nearly 12-years of faithful service, Marsha Stanyer stepped down as the mission’s Executive Director.
-Whether directing the overnight program, encouraging the men of the New Beginnings program, or overseeing food box distribution, Marsha was singularly focused on sharing God’s love with those in need.
+After nearly 12-years of faithful service, Marsha Stanyer stepped down as the Mission’s Executive Director.
+Whether directing the overnight program, encouraging the men of the New Beginnings life-change program, or overseeing food box distribution, Marsha was singularly focused on sharing God’s love with those in need.